 Aim

-To represent the views of the NHDG on innovation in the home decarbonisation and retrofit sector and work with the Government to increase support for innovative ideas to ensure the sector is able to meet the challenge of net zero.
+To represent the views of the NHDG on innovation in the home decarbonisation and retrofit sector.
+To work with the Government to increase support for innovation to ensure the sector is able to meet the challenge of net zero.

 Chairperson: Paul Rogers, CLC Group

-The policy working group is a platform to
+The Innovation Working Group is a platform to

 transform discussion into action

-With support from DESNZ, the NHDG and its members are working collaboratively to realise the Government’s decarbonisation targets and improve the quality of housing across the UK as we move towards Net Zero.
-The goal of the WG is to identify the barriers delaying us progressing decarbonisation targets in housing and using our experience and knowledge to generate innovative approaches to overcome them.
+With support from DESNZ, the NHDG and its members are working collaboratively to realise the Government’s decarbonisation targets and improve the quality of housing across the UK as we move towards net zero.
+The goal of the working group is to identify the barriers preventing us from achieving our home decarbonisation targets, and to use our knowledge and experience to develop innovative approaches to overcome them.

 Pillar 1

-Reduce the cost to develop, certify and produce
+Reduce the cost to develop and certify innovative products

-Whilst upholding and improving upon existing standards for quality, the NHDG want to identify and support new and innovative products to get to market.
+Whilst upholding and improving existing quality standards, the NHDG want to identify and support new and innovative products to get to market.

 Pillar 2